The TEAMER program has three over-arching goals:

 TEAMER strives to be transparent and fair, and the Management Team is open to feedback as the program develops.
 Please contact us if you have questions or concerns.

-\ Please subscribe, follow and spread the word to interested colleagues to do the same.
+Please subscribe, follow and spread the word to interested colleagues to do the same.
+Click on the social media buttons at the top of this page or sign up for emails at the bottom of the TEAMER homepage

 Questions about TEAMER can be directed to the TEAMER Network Director at firstname.lastname@example.org.